 Let's see some of the crucial aspects that can bridge the DevX gap for you.

 Ways to bridge the developer experience gap

-Developers have to deal with thousands of lines of code to deploy a single software.
+- Internal policies and processes: Developers have to deal with thousands of lines of code to deploy a single software.
 It is very crucial to allocate them priority work and avoid repetitive tasks.
-If your organization requires lengthy and complex approval processes to create a new repository, developers might get engaged in less priority work and waste their productive time.
-Creating a development environment where developers can get quick approval for projects, they are working on can help enhance the developer experience gap.
+If your organization requires lengthy and complex approval processes to create a new repository, developers might get engaged in less-priority work and waste their productive time.
+Creating a development environment where developers can get quick approval for projects they are working on can help enhance the developer experience gap.
 Modifying internal policies and processes in developers' interest can also help improve the developer experience.

 To start your DevX journey, begin with a platform for developers where information, tools, and automation can be centralized and made available to everyone.
 To eliminate the time wasted on repetitive or less priority work, automate as much as possible.
 Arrange collaborative sessions and activities that can add to a positive developer experience.
 Remember that the positive developer experience is directly proportional to the quality of output and innovation.